patrickdeyoreo/hipposcraper/README.md

 ![github version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=gh&type=6&v=1.1.1&x2=0)
+# Hipposcraper

-# Hipposcraper - Python Scripts for Automating Holberton Projects
+## Create Directory Skeletons and READMEs for Holberton School Projects

-### [STATUS] This repo is no longer maintained by [Derrick Gee](https://github.com/kai-dg) and [Brennan D Baraban](https://github.com/bdbaraban) starting 6/22/2019, please ask around or on the Holberton Slack to find someone who is maintaining a fork of this repo if you are looking for an updated version of this scraper.
+This repo is now being maintained by [Patrick DeYoreo](github.com/patrickdeyoreo).
+Feel welcome to get in touch with any questions, comments, contributions, or criticisms.
+If you would like to contribute, you should totally do that!
+Take a look at the source code and send me a message (either on Slack or by email) or submit a pull request and I'll check it out.
+I assure you there is much to do.

 <p align="center">
   <img src="http://www.holbertonschool.com/holberton-logo.png">
 </p>

 The Hipposcraper automates file template creation for Holberton projects.
-The program takes a link to a Holberton School project, scrapes the webpage, and creates the corresponding directory and files.
-The Hipposcraper currently supports the following:
+The program takes a Holberton School project URL, scrapes the webpage, and creates the corresponding directory and files.
+The Hipposcraper supports the following:

 | System Engineering    | Low-Level Programming | Higher-Level Programming      |
 | --------------------- | --------------------- | ----------------------------- |